sanjayk0508/sanjayk0508/README.md

 ## Hi, I am Sanjay!
 Great to see you here! 👋

 As a self-taught Front-end developer, I bring a unique perspective to my work, having previously worked as a UI/UX Designer.
-I'm passionate about Open Source and actively participate in its community.
+I'm passionate about Open Source and actively participate in communities.

 I write blogs as a means of articulating my thoughts and sharpening my understanding of various concepts and topics that I learn https://medium.com/@sanjay_0508.